yhan337-alt/Making-journal/journal-pages/week-06.md

 The data is recorded in a simple log over time, either during or after interactions.
 Each entry represents a moment of participation, whether or not speech happens.
 As these entries build up, they form patterns that show both visible participation (speaking) and invisible participation (silence, delay, hesitation).

-3) Any limitations, biases, or gaps that you notice, and what these mean for your project direction
+**3) Any limitations, biases, or gaps that you notice, and what these mean for your project direction**

 One of the main limitations of this dataset is relies on subjective observation and self-reporting.
 Because it may not accurately capture every moment of participation or silence.
 Also, when people notice that they are being recorded, they may behave differently than usual, which can alter natural patterns of interaction.